muratk3n/thirdwave/en/README.md

 years, .. [t]he performance and longevity of nickel-hydrogen batteries is well-established and second to none.
-We’re now able to deliver the same performance and durability at a breakthrough competitive price using new low-cost materials.' [says EverVenue founder].
+We’re now able to deliver the same performance and durability at a breakthrough competitive price using new low-cost materials.' [says EverVenue founder]."

-EnerVenue’s metal-hydrogen batteries are developed for large-scale renewable and storage applications and are designed to be durable, safe, flexible, maintenance-free, affordable and proven"

 [Link](https://www.h2-view.com/story/enervenue-to-bring-metal-hydrogen-battery-technology-to-market/)